BTE-Trusted-Entity/sporran-extension/docs/internal.md

 ```

 This will generate a file `dist/web-ext-artifacts/sporran-???.zip` ready to be uploaded to stores.
-This version will only connect to _KILT Spirinet_ blockchain via predefined node endpoints.
+This version will only connect to _KILT Spiritnet_ blockchain via predefined node endpoints.

 ### For the internal version